johnnatan-messias/blockchain-transaction-ordering/README.md

 In Proceedings of the ACM SIGCOMM Internet Measurement Conference (IMC 2021).
 Virtual Event.
 November 2021.
 ```

-**The full data set and the remaining code/scripts will be available by November 4th, 2021.**
+:warning: **The full data set and the remaining code/scripts will be available by November 4th, 2021.**

 # Introduction
 Transaction Accelerators are services where users pay Mining Pool Operators (MPO) to increase the probability of their transaction inclusion within a few blocks.
 MPOs get extra incentives (e.g., fiat money or other cryptocurrencies) to prioritize these transactions.
 Imagine a situation where an MPO also provides a Wallet service to its users, claiming that the transactions issued would get higher priority for inclusion or broadcast to some highly connected nodes.
 It is somehow some evidence that some MPOs might not purely follow the fee-per-byte strategy to order transactions as know to be the ordering norm.